-Having up to date, accurate, fully compliant data available to the LAWA community is an integral part of planning within any project.
+Having timely up to date, accurate, fully compliant data available to the LAWA community forms an integral part of planning within any project.
 The aim of these standards is to ensure a smooth data transfer of information into the LAWA geospatial data base and efficient data maintenance through the complete data lifecycle.
 Accordingly, the terms and conditions of a LAWA contract require compliance with these standards.
-Failure to comply with these standards may be taken into account when inviting organizations to participate in future LAWA projects.